10 High Monthly Dividend ETFs Revealed

 iShares 0-5 Year High Yield Corporate Bond ETF (NYSE:SHYG)

-Equities from the Consumer Goods (26%), Communications (20%) and Energy (12%) account for more than half of total assets.
-The fund’s current dividend yield of 5.47% combined with capital gains to deliver a total return of nearly 7% over the trailing 12-month period.
-Total returns over the last three and five years are approaching 16% and 20%, respectively.
+The fund’s current dividend yield of 5% combined with capital gains to deliver a total return of nearly 8% over the trailing 12-month period.
+Capital appreciation over the last three and five years are approaching 14% and 37%, respectively.

 10 High Monthly Dividend ETFs: #8